geoemmanuel342/MOVIE_TICKET_BOOKING/README.md

 - Cancelling a confirmed booking → its seats go back to available immediately
 - Garbage input at any menu (letters instead of numbers, out-of-range choices) → a clear message instead of a crash

-## What's deliberately left out

-This is scoped tightly to the 8 required features — no database, no user accounts, no multi-cinema support, no seat locking for concurrent users.
-It's a single-process console demo built to show clean OOP design, not a production booking engine.

-## Course context

-Built for **TCS-504 (System Design)**, B.Tech CSE Semester 5, Assignment 1.